 Is your dog showing signs of slowing down?
-They still love walks but they've lost that spring in their step?
-Maybe they can't jump up onto their favourite chair anymore.
+They still love going for walks but have lost the spring in their step?
+Maybe they can't jump up onto their favourite chair any more.
 Is lying down and getting back up a huge task now?

 Arthritis, scientifically referred to as osteoarthritis or degenerative joint disease, is a degenerative, progressive, and irreversible condition of the joints.
 While the 'itis' in the word 'arthr-itis' makes us think that it is an inflammatory condition, inflammation is actually only one component of the disease process.
 While some degree of inflammation does occur, arthritis in dogs is also characterised by a loss of the cartilage (the soft structural component that overlies and protects the bone) and the formation of 'osteophytes' which are new pieces of bone laid down in an effort to protect the joint surface.
 Low-grade inflammation occurs when destructive enzymes within the joint start to break down the cartilage.